rohitkumar003399/lab_3/README.md

 # lab_3
-this is our introduction on github
+this is our introduction on github lab